ryhanlon/Portfolio_Website/README.md

 This website is built to feature projects that I have developed over the past year.
 It showcases each project with a brief introduction and a direct link to GitHub for further code details.

+Click [here](#pictures-of-desponsive-design-of-website) to see pictures of the website's Responsive Design.

 ##### Technical Components
 - CSS Grid, Flexbox and Media Queries are used to build the _responsive features_
 - `scrset` html attribute is used for image optimizations